Where do Jewish heritage tours go?

 What’s unique about Jerulita’s heritage tours?

 People love to hear from their guide that he has met people from the same small village where their relatives came from, or that he’s traveled to the same city.
 Stories are a common language that transcends time and distance.
 We welcome all of our clients to tell us their stories.
 Our clients are also pleasantly surprised to discover that our guides are so well-versed in many local topics, the arts, music, architecture, culture, gastronomy.
 Moreover, our guides are multilingual.
 They usually speak English, Lithuanian, Hebrew, and Russian languages.
 There are guides who also speak some Yiddish.

 How does Jerulita connect people with their family’s history?

-We have good contacts in historical and central archives, in Lithuania and neighboring countries.
+To continue with, we’ve got good contacts in historical and central archives in Lithuania and neighboring countries.
 We assist people with their research and can translate and decipher the information sent by the archives.
 You have to possess a certain knowledge to use this information.
-For example, the archives might give a family’s former address, but with an old name, and you have to invest a lot of time to find this address.
+For example, the archives might give a family’s former address.
+However, it will be with an old name so you would have to invest time to find this address.

-In rural areas, small villages, or shtetl, haven’t changed much.
+Finally, visiting rural areas, places where shtetls once were.
+Many things haven’t changed much since then.
 Locals still use wells for drinking water, and you might see a horse and wagon, or primitive ways of farming.
 When there are living relatives, we can organize a meeting between the client and the local.